How to Co Sleep with an Infant and Actually Wake Up Well-Rested

 Let’s start with the most basic: while some co-sleeping methods (like bed-sharing) are likely to leave you tossing and turning with worry for baby’s safety, a safe bedside co-sleeper helps you sleep soundly — while baby catches plenty of Z’s of their own!

-You can expect your baby to double their weight in the first five months of their life—and all that growing takes a lot of energy!
+You can expect your baby to double their weight in the first five months of their life.
+All that growing takes a lot of energy!

 And though your body and mind will both be ready to get some rest once baby is fed and you’re back in bed, getting comfy in your pillows and blankets again is going to take some time.